bullhorn/novo-elements/src/elements/dropdown/README.md

 ##### Properties
 - `'disabled' : bool`
     * Toggles the item as disabled or enabled
+- `'showAfterSelect' : bool : default: false`
+    * Whether the dropdown should collapse after clicking an item

 ##### Events
 - `'action'`
     * Action to perform when the item is clicked